senzing-garage/knowledge-base/proposals/rename-parameters/README.md

 ### Misc

-These variables are somewhat outliers.
+These variables are outliers.
-Many do contain a known noun or adjective, but still are unique in their construction.
+Many do contain a known noun or adjective, but are unique in their construction.

 | Variable                | Comment |
 |-------------------------|---------|